aguinane/alex.guinman.id.au/content/pages/power-engineering/index.md

 type = 'page'
 +++

-It can be hard to explain what I do for work without having a basic understanding of a bunch of power engineering concepts.
+It can be hard to explain what I do for work to family without having a basic understanding of a bunch of power engineering concepts.
 So this post is an attempt at that.
 A disclaimer that the below all represents my personal opinions and understandings and does not represent that of my employer or any other organisations.